A Ford Car Deserves Ford Collision Parts

 Each part is designed and engineered specifically for your vehicle, meaning each new Original Ford Collision Part is built to maintain the quality, safety and integrity you’ve come to expect as a Ford owner.
 You bought a Ford, and when you choose Ford Collision Parts, you keep it a Ford.

-Choose the Shop that Fits You and Your Vehicle Best
+Choose the Collision Center that Fits You and Your Vehicle Best

-When looking for a collision shop, make sure you choose a place that you’re comfortable with.
-A great place to start is the Collision Shop Locator, where you can search every certified Ford Dealer and recognized independent body shop in your area, with techs who are trained and qualified to work on your Ford.
-Remember, your insurance company can’t steer you toward a specific shop and you don’t have to release your car from the tow lot until you have found a shop you’re comfortable with.
+When looking for a collision center, make sure you choose a place that you’re comfortable with.
+A great place to start is the Collision Center Locator, where you can search every certified Ford Dealer and recognized independent collision center in your area, with techs who are trained and qualified to work on your Ford.
+Remember, your insurance company can’t steer you toward a specific collision center and you don’t have to release your car from the tow lot until you have found a collision center you’re comfortable with.

 Know Your Insurance Policy